craitano/picoCTF_2018_writeups/ReverseEngineering/Reversing_Warmup_2.md

 ### Solution:

-Convert the string using any base64 to ascii converter to get the flag
+Convert the string using any base64 to ascii converter to get the flag.

 ### Flag: